opencloud-community/ot-controller/docs/developer/signaling/media.md

 ### RequestMute

-You are being asked to mute yourself
+You are being asked to mute yourself.

 #### Fields